reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ### {#tut-mkt-Interaction-conclusion} Conclusion
-This section has been able to explain in details how the `./reach run` command works.
+This section has been able to explain in detail how the `./reach run` command works.
 Understanding that made it easy to manipulate the command and create an interactive DApp.
 This is a better version of the DApp since the `{!rsh} Participant`s have been honored with the ability to make their own choice instead of being forced to accept random choices.